gogins/csound-extended/README.md

     also integrates Csound with HTML5.
 Please note, dependencies of Csound for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.

+New extensions may be added by me in the future.
+If you would like to add your own extension, enter an issue in this repository or submit a pull request.

 This repository uses the core Csound repository, and some other third-party dependencies, as Git submodules, packages, or direct source downloads.
 There